OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 The ``TheParticipantFactoryWithArgs`` macro is defined in ``Service_Participant.h`` and initializes the Domain Participant Factory with the command line arguments.
 These command line arguments are used to initialize the ORB that the OpenDDS service uses as well as the service itself.
 This allows us to pass ``ORB_init()`` options on the command line as well as OpenDDS configuration options of the form ``-DCPS*``.
-Available OpenDDS options are fully described in :ref:`run_time_configuration--run-time-configuration`.
+Available OpenDDS options are fully described in :ref:`config`.

 The ``create_participant()`` operation uses the domain participant factory to register this process as a participant in the domain specified by the ID of 42.
 The participant uses the default QoS policies and no listeners.